 Severe Combined Immunodeficiency (SCID)

 Severe combined immunodeficiency (SCID) is a primary immunodeficiency disorder that involves combined humoral and cellular immunity deficiencies.
 It is caused by mutations in any one of many different genes (eg, for autosomal recessive forms, Janus kinase 3 [JAK3], protein tyrosine phosphatase, receptor type, C [PTPRC, or CD45], recombination activating genes 1 [RAG1] and 2 [RAG2]).
-Most types are autosomal recessive defects, so for the infant to be affected with SCID, the same gene must be mutated on both chromosomes.
+There are various forms of SCID that are autosomal recessive defects, so for the infant to be affected with SCID, the same gene must be mutated on both chromosomes.

-The most common form is X-linked.
-It affects the IL-2 receptor common gamma chain (a component of at least 6 cytokine receptors) and thus causes severe disease; phenotype is T- B+ NK-.
+The most common form of SCID is X-linked.
+It affects the interleukin (IL)-2 receptor common gamma chain (a component of at least 6 cytokine receptors) and thus causes severe disease; phenotype is T- B+ NK-.
 It results from a mutation in the IL-2 receptor gamma gene (IL-2RG).

 The 2nd most common form results from adenosine deaminase (ADA) deficiency, which leads to apoptosis of precursors for B, T, and NK cells; phenotype is T- B- NK-.